nathanknox/markdown-cv/index.md

 - Major US Airline - _Technical Architect_
   - Solutioned and implemented enterprise shift to Palantir Foundry to bring analytics in-house and drive savings.
   - Engineered and tested ELT pipelines to ensure parity with previous systems and solutions.
+  - Gathered and translated requirements to inform technical solution.
 - Top 5 US Pharmacy/Retailer - _Data Engineer_
   - Designed and built pipelines for consumer-facing personalization engine to drive sales and increase margin.
-  - Gathered and translated business requirements to facilitate technical runway.
+  - Elictied business requirements to facilitate technical runway.
   - Interfaced with on-and-offshore data science teams to translate R models into Scala/Spark workflows.
 - Top 5 US Healthcare Payor - _Technical Architect_
   - Guided technical and organizational change across the enterprise, focused on application architecture and big data implementation/migration strategy.
   - Instrumental in the success of the organization’s first successful pivot to Hadoop - in addition to strategy/planning, he also specialized in coding reusable modules for use by development teams to ingest and transform data.
   - Collaboratively staffed ten development teams to deliver data lake implementation.
 - Top 5 US Healthcare Payor - _Tech Lead_
-  - Wrote code and solutioned as the team's primary developer, responsible for hands-on problem solving to meet product owner and business requirements.
+  - Wrote code and solutioned as the team's primary developer to meet product owner and business requirements.
   - Collaboratively staffed ten development teams for data lake delivery, balancing cost and skillsets.
   - Supplied technical leadersuip for two development teams, one onshore and one offshore.
   - Served as interim scrum master responsible for Agile ceremonies and leadership.